-Meet your FASoS Representatives for 2018/2019 and read what they stand for!
+Meet your FASoS Representatives and read what they stand for!

-What does a vote for NovUM get you?
+What will a vote for NovUM actually get you?

 A green faculty, standing up for a sustainable future

 The faculty of arts and social sciences has long been a stronghold of progressive thought striving for a green environment.
 We, as candidates for NovUM, believe that we can not only talk the talk but must walk the walk.
 Therefore, we will promote the use of recycling paper for our faculty printers (such as is possible in the ICL).
 In addition, we will expand gardening opportunities (as done at Banditos in which their garden is cultivated by employees) and provide FASOS and our students & staff the possibility of gardening fresh fruits and vegetables (bike shed and the backyard come of mind).

 We are vehemently against software spy systems for online exams.
 This would cause many privacy violations which are not necessary.
 We therefore suggest the faculty should resort to implementing open-book exams until we are able to have in- person MECC exams.

 We support the concept ‘’no child left behind’’.
 Thus, all students of our faculty should be able to learn an additional language as part of their second-year course curriculum.
 The learning of extra language will help students in their careers; therefore, we will fight for your right to learn it.

 We wish that all students are able to thrive, and therefore seek to stop the never-ending loop of resits and help students stress levels by improving the curriculum calendar.
 Therefore, with Novum, we will try to implement a resit week as done in other faculties.
 Hereby, students subjected to resits will have their ordinary and resit exams separated by 1 week (those who passed on the first try will have a week of free time).
 This will greatly aid students to cope with stress by giving them more time to study or just to relax.